stripboard_editor/quick_guide

 Custom Components

-Click + Create Custom at the bottom of the library.
+Click + Create Custom Component at the bottom of the library.
 Define the grid size, place pins, and assign names.
 Your custom components are saved with the project and appear in a dedicated Custom section.

 Saving & Sharing